Medically reviewed by Drugs.com. Last updated on Jul 29, 2023.

-Coadministration of ritonavir with sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious and/or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs .
+Coadministration of ritonavir with several classes of drugs including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs.
+Review medications taken by patients prior to prescribing ritonavir or when prescribing other medications to patients already taking ritonavir .

-Appropriate studies have not been performed on the relationship of age to the effects of ritonavir in infants younger than 1 month old.
+Appropriate studies have not been performed on the relationship of age to the effects of ritonavir powder in children younger than 1 month old.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.